nika-sketch/LoginAndNewsApp/README.md

 # NewsApp

-News Application, showing all articles published by the Wall Street Journal in the last 6 months, sorted by recent first, with the detail screen.
+News Application, showing all articles published by the Wall Street Journal in the last 6 months, sorted by recent first, with the detail screen, also registratition/login using firebase auth service, and workmanager for simple notification with english title and description for learning new words.
 # Features

 - [MVVM Design Pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) -Model-View-ViewModel (MVVM) is a structural design pattern that separates objects into three distinct groups: Models hold application data.
 They're usually structs or simple classes.
 Views display visual elements and controls on the screen